juan267/build-api/README.md

   This api key will be saved to the database (you will need to create the table).
 We also need to include a column that keeps track of how many times this key was used.

-- Implement the endpoint
+- Implement the endpoint.

 #### 2- POST requests to require API key
 - Start at the documentation:
   - Modify all of the POST endpoints to require an API key.
 If no API key is provided, we must send back Unauthorized status with a message.
-  - Modify all of the POST endpoints to be a maximum 10 requests per key per day.
+  - Modify all of the POST endpoints to enforce a rate limit of your choosing.
-  When users exceed their rate limit we send back a Too Many Requests status.
+  - When users exceed their rate limit we send back a Too Many Requests status.

 - Implementation.

-### Release 4: Test the API
-write controller tests to support your API.